 How sustainable are Kib's tea bags and packaging?

 We did a lot of research to find and use the most sustainable packaging available on the market today.
 Our ultimate goal is to use entirely natural and home-compostable materials for 100% of our packaging, but we’ve still got a little way to go.
-So far our tea bags and box meet this standard, and we’re advocating for more innovative packaging solutions so we can keep pushing the (compostable) envelope.
+So far our tea bags and box are home-compostable, and we’re advocating for more innovative packaging solutions so we can keep pushing the (compostable) envelope.

 Why are Kib tea bags packed in individual envelopes?